disaac318/Rock-Paper-Scissors-The-Frontend-Challenge/README.md

 -  Ensure the project reflects a high standard of accessibility, mobile responsiveness, and UI/UX design thinking.
 -  Provide a smooth and enjoyable gameplay experience that encourages replayability and user retention.
 -  Use this project as a portfolio piece to demonstrate technical capability, creativity, and a clear understanding of user-centered design.
--  Incorporate testing (e.g., Jest) to show commitment to software quality and maintainability.
 -  Create clear and well-documented code that is easy to understand, extend, and maintain for future development or enhancement.

 ## 🎨 User Experience